scala-native/scala-native/docs/user/testing.md

 ## Source level debugging

-Scala Native provides initial support for generating source level debug informations, which can be used to map code executed in the debugger to the original sources or to represent local variables.
+Scala Native provides initial support for generating source level debug information, which can be used to map code executed in the debugger to the original sources or to represent local variables.
 When executing on MacOS it also allows to obtain approximated source code lines in the exception stack traces.
 Be aware that both Scala Native optimizer and
-LLVM optimizers can remove some of the optimized out debug informations.
+LLVM optimizers can remove some of the optimized out debug information.
 For best experience run with disabled optimizations:

 ```scala